 What kind of organization can I serve with?
 Can I serve with a corporation?

 You must serve with a non-profit (501c3) organization in your community.
 We will also consider faith-based institutions, government/public service organizations and foundations on a case-by-case basis.
 If you have specific questions, speak with your Fellowship Admissions Specialist.

 What is the cost of living stipend and when do I receive payment?

 Fellows are awarded a cost-of-living stipend to offset expenses while they are serving their fellowship.
 The stipend is variable by location, and based upon nationally developed stipend scales for service-related fellowships.
 Your Fellowship Admissions Specialist will discuss the specifics of the stipend with you.
 Fellows are paid once per month, based on completion of certain benchmarks in their fellowship, amounting to six checks total during the course of a fellowship.
 Please note that fellowship stipends will be taxed at the end of the year.
 Please consult your tax professional for specific guidance regarding your level of federal taxation.

 Is orientation mandatory?
 Where will it be held?

 You won’t want to miss it!
-Orientation is the official beginning of your fellowship and allows you to meet the other members of your class, an important group of veterans who will be on this journey with you.
-The orientation will be held from a Friday through a Sunday; all travel and accommodations will be covered by The Mission Continues.
+Orientation is mandatory and the official beginning of your fellowship.
+This weekend is the opportunity for you to meet the other members of your class, an important group of veterans who will share this journey with you.
+Orientations convene once each quarter; travel accommodations, lodging, and meals are provided by The Mission Continues.

 What is the MOU with a nonprofit?